Message Queuing Telemetry Transport or MQTT is a lightweight, publish-subscribe network protocol that transports messages between devices.

 Now, we are going to publish and subscribe to a topic to check that the installation has been carried out correctly.

 For this, Mosquitto provides two utilities 'mosquitto_sub' and 'mosquitto_pub', one for subscribing and the other one for publishing.

-Connected to our Raspberry PLC, we are going to check the IP addresses:
+Connected to our industrial Raspberry Pi PLC controller, we are going to check the IP addresses:

-We are going to set the MQTT-Broker to the one of the Raspberry PLC with the IP address: 192.168.1.4.
-The other ones, will be the Mosquitto clients.
+We are going to set the MQTT-Broker to one of the open source PLC Raspberry Pi with the IP address: 192.168.1.4.
+The other ones will be the Mosquitto clients.

-From the Raspberry PLC number 2, for example, subscribe to the topic hello/world.
+From the Raspberry Pi industrial PLC number 2, for example, subscribe to the topic hello/world.

 mosquitto_sub -d -h 192.168.1.4 -p 1883 -t "hello/world"

-From the Raspberry PLC number 1, so the MQTT-broker, publish a message:
+From the industrial Raspberry PLC number 1, so the MQTT-broker, publish a message:

 mosquitto_pub -d -h localhost -p 1883 -t "hello/world" -m "Alarm"